datamesh-governance/datamesh-governance.com/policies/interoperability/delta-file-format.md

 ## Decision

-We use Apache Parquet for data products.
+We use Delta as file format for data products.

 ## Consequences

-- Low storage and IO costs
+- Software engineers need to learn Delta and Parquet file format
-- Fast querying and processing
+- Delta is still not a wide-spread format beyond Databricks and Azure, limits use with other tools
-- Software engineers need to learn Parquet file format.
+- Low storage and IO costs through compression
-- Append only
+- Fast querying and processing, as column-oriented file format
-- binary ->  efficient storage -> IO optimized
+- Additional transaction log
-- column-oriented -> efficient JOIN operations
+- supports update and delete operations -> Do we want to use this feature for data products?
-- (limited) meta data included
+- Files may be fragmented after updates
-- machine-readable
+- Time travel is possible

 ## Follow-Up Questions